wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab3.md

 2. Set this as a `Monthly` report
 3. Follow the instructions in the video to complete the fields.
 There are two fields to be added to this report:
 3.1.
 Select 'Contact Session ID' and select 'Count of Contact Session ID' to represent total calls.
 Rename header as "Total Calls'
-3.2 Select 'Contact Session ID' again and select 'Count of Contact Session ID' but this time add 'Termination Type' as filter an equal to 'abandon' to capture total abandon calls`.
+3.2 Select 'Contact Session ID' again and select 'Count of Contact Session ID' but this time add 'Termination Type' as filter and equal to 'abandoned' to capture total abandon calls`.
+Note you may need to type in 'abandoned' in the Field parameter if its not found in teh drop-down menu.
 Rename header as "Abandon Calls'
 4. Change 'Output Type' to 'Line Chart`
 5. When done, save this chart as `3.3_CSR_ContactVolume`
 6. This section is done.
 When complete, move to Lab exercises 5.